-The KSZ8794CNX supports 128 active VLANs and 4096 possible VIDs specified in IEEE 802.1q.
-KSZ8794CNX provides a 128-entry VLAN table, which correspond to 4096 possible VIDs and converts to FID (7 bits) for address look-up max 128 active VLANs.
-If a non-tagged or null-VID-tagged packet is received, then the ingress port VID is used for look-up when 802.1q is enabled by the global register 5 control 3 bit [7].
+The KSZ8795CLX supports 128 active VLANs and 4096 possible VIDs specified in IEEE 802.1q.
+The KSZ8795CLX provides a 128-entry VLAN table, which correspond to 4096 possible VIDs and converts to FID (7 bits) for address lookup max 128 active VLANs.
+If a non-tagged or null-VID-tagged packet is received, then the ingress port VID is used for look-up when 802.1q is enabled by the global Register 5 control 3 Bit[7].
 In the VLAN mode, the look-up process starts from VLAN table look-up to determine whether the VID is valid.
 If the VID is not valid, the packet will then be dropped and its address will not be learned.
 If the VID is valid, FID is retrieved for further look-up by the static MAC table or dynamic MAC table.
 FID+DA is used to determine the destination port.
-The following table describes the different actions in different situations of DA and FID+DA in the static MAC table and dynamic MAC table after the VLAN table finish a look-up action.
+Table 16 describes the different actions in different situations of DA and FID+DA in the static MAC table and dynamic MAC table after the VLAN table finishes a look-up action.
 FID+SA is used for learning purposes.
-The following table also describes learning in the dynamic MAC table when the VLAN table has done a look-up in the static MAC table without a valid entry.
+Table 17 also describes learning in the dynamic MAC table when the VLAN table has done a look-up in the static MAC table without a valid entry.

-Table 12.
+Table 16.
 FID+DA Look-Up in the VLAN Mode

-DA found in Static MAC table USE FID Flag?
+DA Found in Static MAC table USE FID Flag?
 FID Match?
-DA+FID found in Dynamic MAC table Action No Don't care Don't care No Broadcast to the membership ports defined in the VLAN table bits [11:7].
-No Don't care Don't care Yes Send to the destination port defined in the dynamic MAC table bits [58:56].
-Yes 0 Don't care Don't care Send to the destination port(s) defined in the static MAC table bits [52:48].
-Yes 1 No No Broadcast to the membership ports defined in the VLAN table bits [11:7].
-Yes 1 No Yes Send to the destination port defined in the dynamic MAC table bits [58:56].
-Yes 1 Yes Don't care Send to the destination port(s) defined in the static MAC table bits [52:48].
+DA+FID Found in Dynamic MAC table Action No Don't Care Don't Care No Broadcast to the membership ports defined in the VLAN Table Bits[11:7].
+No Don't Care Don't Care Yes Send to the destination port defined in the Dynamic MAC Address Table Bits[58:56].
+Yes 0 Don't Care Don't Care Send to the destination port(s) defined in the Static MAC Address Table Bits[52:48].
+Yes 1 No No Broadcast to the membership ports defined in the VLAN Table Bits[11:7].
+Yes 1 No Yes Send to the destination port defined in the Dynamic MAC Address Table Bits[58:56].
+Yes 1 Yes Don't Care Send to the destination port(s) defined in the Static MAC Address Table bits[52:48].

-Table 13.
+Table 17.
 FID+SA Look-Up in the VLAN Mode